atiratree/kube-enhancements/keps/sig-apps/4563-eviction-request-api/README.md

    priority.
 No action (termination) is taken on the pods yet.
 6. The HPA downscales the Deployment workload.
 7. The HPA sets `ActiveInterceptorCompleted=true` on its own eviction requests.
-8. The eviction request controller designates the deployment controller as the next interceptor.
+8. The eviction request controller designates the deployment controller as the next interceptor by updating `.status.activeInterceptorClass`.
 9. The deployment controller subsequently scales down the underlying ReplicaSet(s).
 10. The deployment controller sets `ActiveInterceptorCompleted=true` on the eviction requests of pods that are ready to be deleted.
-11. The eviction request controller designates the replica set controller as the next interceptor.
+11. The eviction request controller designates the replica set controller as the next interceptor by updating `.status.activeInterceptorClass`.
 12. The replica set controller deletes the pods to which an EvictionRequest object has been assigned, preserving the scheduling constraints.